molpopgen/fwdpp/doc/md/serialization.md

 * Define a mutation read function, taking an input stream type as an object

-For a concrete example of implementing "mutation readers" and "mutation writers", see the implementation of KTfwd::mutation_writer and KTfwd::mutation_writer.
+For a concrete example of implementing "mutation readers" and "mutation writers", see the implementation of fwdpp::mutation_writer and fwdpp::mutation_writer.

-Below, you will see how to pass these to KTfwd::write_binary_pop and KTfwd::read_binary_pop.
+Below, you will see how to pass these to fwdpp::write_binary_pop and fwdpp::read_binary_pop.

 ## Reading and writing diploids.